© 2019 Navigator Truck Insurance Agency

 Collision coverage is always sold with either comprehensive insurance, which protects your vehicle in non-collision incidents (such as theft or vandalism), or fire and theft with CAC, which is a more limited form of comprehensive insurance.

 If your vehicle is leased, or you have a loan on it, then you probably are required to have collision insurance.
 If your vehicle is fully paid for, collision coverage is optional.

 For collision insurance, you must pick a deductible, which is the amount that you agree to pay out of pocket when you have a claim.

 Choosing a higher deductible is an easy way to lower your insurance premium.
 Be sure you choose a deductible that you can afford to pay out of pocket at any time.

-When you select fire and theft with CAC insurance, you also are required to submit a stated amount, which is your best estimate of the current value of your vehicle.
+When you select collision insurance, you are also required to submit a stated amount, which is your best estimate of the current value of your vehicle.
 The stated amount should take the age and condition of your vehicle into account, as well as any permanently attached equipment.

 Learn more about stated amount and how to calculate it for your vehicle.

 You’re driving down the street and rear-end the car in front of you.